BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 Before you leave

-Before you throw loose, check together:
+Before you cast off, check together:

 Are there life jackets for everyone on board?